luckyuho/nanoDegree/DataStructAndAlgorithm/P2/Task7/HTTPRouter_using_a_Trie.md

 Simulation of router of http request.
 Building trie node.

 ### Time and Space Complexity Analysis
-The time space complexity of the worst case for this program is O(n).
-The space complexity of the worst case is O(n).
+The worst time space complexity for this program is O(n).
+The worst space complexity is O(n).